 Gently fold beaten egg whites into batter.

-Spoon batter into each well, filling half-way (about 1 tsp.).
-Place an apple chunk on batter, then spoon enough additional batter over apple to cover and fill well to the top.
+Spoon about 1 teaspoon of batter into each well, filling half-way, and place an apple chunk on the batter.
+Immediately spoon enough additional batter over the apples to cover and fill well to the top.

 Allow the pancake to cook until the sides begin to brown and pull away from the sides of the wells.

 Lightly run a knife or, in the traditional fashion, a knitting needle around the edge of each ball to loosen and then flip over to cook through for about 2 minutes.

 Remove the aebleskiver to a plate and sprinkle with powdered sugar, if using, to serve.